1111Maks/1111Maks/README.md

-import cv2
-from PIL import Image, ImageDraw, ImageFont import numpy as np
+from PIL import Image, ImageDraw, ImageFont, ImageFilter import numpy as np

 # Create an image with a red-black gradient background